Chain-linked multiple matrix integration via embedding alignment: Simulation Experiments

 \subsection{Comparison with other matrix completion algorithms}

 We use the same setting as in Section~\ref{sec:simu1}, but with $N = n + L \times (1 - \breve{p}) \times n \approx 2200$, so that the observed submatrices fully span the diagonal of the matrix.

 We vary $L$ and compare the performance of Algorithm~\ref{Alg_chain} (CMMI) with some existing state-of-art low-rank matrix completion algorithms, including generalized spectral regularization (GSR) \citep{mazumder2010spectral}, fast alternating least squares (FALS) \citep{hastie2015matrix}, singular value thresholding (SVT) \citep{cai2010singular}, universal singular value thresholding (USVT) \citep{chatterjee2015matrix}, iterative regression against right singular vectors (IRRSV) \citep{troyanskaya2001missing}.
 Note that increasing $L$ leads to more observed submatrices but, as each submatrix is of smaller dimensions, the total number of observed entries decreases with $L$ at rate of $N^2 q/L$.
 Our performance metric for recovering the yellow unknown block is in terms of the relative Frobenius norm error $\|\hat\mpp_{\mathcal{U}_{0},\mathcal{U}_{L}}-\mpp_{\mathcal{U}_{0},\mathcal{U}_{L}}\|_F/\|\mpp_{\mathcal{U}_{0},\mathcal{U}_{L}}\|_F$.
-Plots of the error rates (averaged over $100$ independent Monte Carlo replicates) for different algorithms and their running times are presented in the left and right panels of Figure~\ref{fig:simulation_comparison}, respectively.
-Figure~\ref{fig:simulation_comparison} shows that CMMI outperforms all competing methods in terms of both recovery accuracy and computational efficiency.
+The error rates (averaged over $100$ independent Monte Carlo replicates) for different algorithms are presented in Figure~\ref{fig:simulation_comparison}, and it shows that CMMI outperforms all competing methods in terms of recovery accuracy.
+CMMI is also computationally efficient; see Section~\ref{sec:time comparison} of the supplementary material for details.